Massachusetts Office for Victim Assistance

 MGL c.268, § 13B Intimidation of witness, jurors and persons furnishing information in connection with criminal proceedings

-Massachusetts victims of violent crime compensation, Attorney General.
+Massachusetts victims of violent crime compensation, Mass.
+Attorney General.

 If you, a family member or a loved one has been the victim of a violent crime, you can fill out an application with the Victim Compensation Division of the Massachusetts Attorney General's Office.

-"Victim-witness advocates are professionals trained to support crime victims and witnesses. ...
-Advocates have a duty to make sure that victims and witness get what they are entitled to.
-Advocates also must ensure that all victims and witnesses are treated with compassion, dignity and fairness."
-This lengthy (over 200-page) guide provides everything an advocate might need to know.
+"Victim-witness advocates are professionals trained to support crime victims and witnesses."
+This guide provides everything an advocate might need to know.